Visiting Information

 • Valid tribal photo I.D.

 Only visitors on an inmate's approved visiting list will be permitted to visit.
-Anyone denied visitation must leave facility property immediately; waiting in vehicles or parking lots is not allowed.
+Anyone denied visitation must leave facility property immediately.

 Metal Detectors

-Visitors will be denied entry to the visiting room if they are unable to successfully clear a metal detector within three attempts.
+Visitors must successfully clear a metal detector within three attempts to be admitted to the visiting room.
 In order to expedite the entrance process, visitors should avoid wearing metal jewelry or clothing with metal, such as buckles, snaps, bib overalls, wire undergarments, etc.

 Special Accommodations

-Visitors who utilize a wheelchair must use an institution-approved wheelchair.
-This may be a personal wheelchair or one provided by the institution, as determined by the institution.
+Visitors who use a wheelchair must use an institution-approved wheelchair.
+This may be a personal wheelchair or one provided by the institution.
 Personal wheelchairs are subject to search.

 Visiting Areas